josht-dev/pro-readme-generator/README.md

 ## Credits

+Used the following tutorial for the email address validation: https://www.abstractapi.com/guides/email-validation-regex-javascript#:~:text=The%20Javascript%20Regex%20object%20provides,That's%20it!

 List your collaborators, if any, with links to their GitHub profiles.

 If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.